 Maintaining a healthy microbiome is a driver for long-term health, and could also be essential for better survival of cancer patients treated with therapies such as immune checkpoint inhibitors.

 Maintaining the microbiome equilibrium will also prevent the selection and colonization of multi-resistant bacteria, and therefore limit the emergence and spread of antimicrobial resistance and prevent subsequent life-threatening infections.

-Da Volterra develops innovative healthcare products with demonstrated benefits in protection of the intestinal microbiome during antibiotic treatments.
+Da Volterra develops innovative healthcare products with demonstrated benefits in protection of the intestinal microbiome during antibiotic and chemotherapy treatments.